Assistant Professor of Political Science

-I am the recipient of a Marshall Scholarship and Truman Scholarship and have worked to develop, implement, and analyze randomized field experiments on economic empowerment’s impact in collaboration with MIT’s Poverty Action Lab, the World Bank, and Columbia University’s Interdisciplinary Center for Innovative Theory and Empirics (INCITE).
+She is the recipient of a Marshall Scholarship and Truman Scholarship, and has worked to develop, implement, and analyze randomized field experiments on economic empowerment’s impact in collaboration with MIT’s Poverty Action Lab and the World Bank.